In a nutshell, this is how Prolific is different from MTurk and other crowdsourcing platforms:

-- Flexible prescreening: You can specify various prescreening filters prior to launching your study (e.g., nationality, first language, ethnicity, political affiliation, socio-economic status, etc.), so participants don't get screened out while talking part.
-We can implement new, custom demographic filters anytime.
+You can specify various prescreening filters prior to launching your study (e.g., nationality, first language, ethnicity, political affiliation, socio-economic status, etc.), so participants don't get screened out while talking part.
+You can also recruit a custom sample.

-- Participant naïveté: You can get unique participants each time (i.e., you can easily exclude people who have previously taken part) and you can filter by number of studies completed.
-Plus, we have algorithms in place to fairly allocate study spaces, which means that our pool doesn't suffer as much from non-naïveté (Chandler et al., 2015)
+You can get unique participants each time (i.e., you can easily exclude people who have previously taken part) and you can filter by number of studies completed.
+Plus, we have algorithms in place to fairly allocate study spaces, which means that our pool doesn't suffer as much from non-naïveté (Chandler et al., 2015).

-- Ethical research practices: We protect and value our participant pool and enforce minimum payments which are consistent with research ethic’s guidelines which means you have access to a large, motivated and diverse participant pool.
+We protect and value our participant pool and enforce minimum payments that are consistent with research ethic’s guidelines, which means you have access to a large, motivated and diverse participant pool.

-- Participants are not employees of Prolific.
 We do not consider our participants as our employees in any way; they simply volunteer for research projects and earn rewards, which is covered by UK tax law.
-To make sure that our participants don't turn into professional survey takers, we have a rate limiting mechanism in place that distributes studies as evenly as possible across the entire participant pool.
+To make sure that our participants don't turn into professional survey takers, we have a rate-limiting mechanism in place that distributes studies as evenly as possible across the entire participant pool.